Need to Sweeten the Deal? Here’s How Seller Concessions Work in Real Estate

 FHA, VA, or USDA loans also have set limits on seller concessions:

-- FHA Loans: Seller can contribute up to 6% of the lesser of the sales price or appraised value.
+- FHA Loans: Seller can contribute up to 6% of the sale price.

-- USDA Loans: Seller can contribute up to 6% of the sale price.
+- USDA Loans: Seller can contribute up to 6% of the loan amount.

 - VA Loans: Seller can contribute 4% of the buyer’s total home loan in concessions.
 This rule only applies to some closing costs, such as the VA funding fee and payments toward the buyer’s judgments and debts.